timwagner1410/PML_Project/README.md

 ## 3. Playing Against the Snake AI
 ### 3.1.
 Play Against Basic Snake AI
 To play against the basic Snake AI, use the following steps:

-Set up train_mode to False in the ai_vs_human.py file.

 Run **ai_vs_human.py**
 You will be controlling the green snake using the arrow keys to navigate and avoid the AI's snake.